Experios Article Importer

 4. Click ‘Submit’ to clip the selections from the page.

 This will create an Image Element and place it at the end the page’s row on the Experios Canvas.
 This new Element will initially occupy 100% of the row width.
-You can us the Element’s properties to resize and reposition the image, as well as edit it in the same way as any other Image Element.
+You can use the Element’s properties to resize and reposition the image, as well as edit it in the same way as any other Image Element.

-Updated on May 7, 2025
+Updated on December 16, 2025

 Was this article helpful?